sezanzeb/JsPlot3D/MORE.md

 **appearance:**

 - in barchart mode add **numbers to the axes** that match the barchart-grid
-- display box around the plot that has inverse culling, so that the viewer can look inside it.
-Display a grid texture on it's faces. (not sure how to do this in a way that would look good.
-Maybe it would not be only a box but rather **a 3D grid divides the complete 3D-space into small cubes**.
 - calculate the **average color per bar** (which are sums of y values that are near that grid position) depending on colorCol.
 At the moment it only dyes according to the y-height
 - make a flat design for the legend in the live example, like the one on the responsive version
 - in responsive mode, replace the word "GitHub" by the github logo